Bournemouth

+Previously an uninhabited heathland, visited only by fishermen and occasional smugglers, a health resort was founded in the area by Lewis Tregonwell in 1810.
+After the Ringwood, Christchurch and Bournemouth Railway opened in 1870, Bournemouth grew into an important resort town, which today attracts over five million visitors annually for its coastline and nightlife.

+The town is a population centre within the South East Dorset conurbation and is known for its seven-mile stretch of golden sand, with well-known spots including Alum Chine Beach, Durley Chine Beach, and Bournemouth Central Beach.
+The shoreline continues westward and gradually merges into the affluent Sandbanks area and Poole.
+Alongside tourism, financial services now play a significant role in the local economy.

+The town centre is notable for its Victorian architecture.
+St Peter's Church features a 202 ft spire and is one of three Grade I listed churches in the borough.
+The town has an events venue and a concert hall, the Bournemouth International Centre (BIC) and Pavilion Theatre respectively.
+Bournemouth is also home to the Premier League football club, AFC Bournemouth, and to Bournemouth University, which has a growing reputation in fields such as media, business and health.

 Toponymy

 The first mention of Bournemouth comes in the Christchurch cartulary of 1406, where a monk describes how a large fish ("uni magno piscis"), 18 ft long, was washed up at "La Bournemothe" in October of that year and taken to the Manor of Wick; six days later, a portion of the fish was collected by a canon from Christchurch Priory and taken away as tithe.
-"La Bournemowthe", however, was purely a geographic reference to the uninhabited area around the mouth of the small river which, in turn, drained the heathland between the towns of Poole and Christchurch.
+"La Bournemowthe" was purely a geographic reference to the uninhabited area around the mouth of the small river which drained the heathland between the towns of Poole and Christchurch.

 The word bourne, meaning a small stream, is a derivative of burna, old English for a brook.
 From the latter half of the 16th century "Bourne Mouth" seems to be preferred, being recorded as such in surveys and reports of the period, but this appears to have been shortened to "Bourne" after the area had started to develop.
 A travel guide published in 1831 calls the place "Bourne Cliffe" or "Tregonwell's Bourne" after its founder.

 The Spas of England, published ten years later, calls it simply "Bourne" as does an 1838 edition of the Hampshire Advertiser.
-In the late 19th century "Bournemouth" became predominant, although its two-word form appears to have remained in use up until at least the early 20th century, turning up on a 1909 ordnance map.
-The Coat of arms of Bournemouth was first granted on 24 March 1891.
+In the late 19th century "Bournemouth" became predominant.
+Its two-word form appears to have remained in use up until at least the early 20th century, turning up on a 1909 ordnance map.
+The Coat of arms of Bournemouth was granted in March 1891.